faridmitri/Android-Kotlin/Google-Labs/unscramble-app/README.md

 to make a word using all the letters from the displayed scrambled word.

-Trained for Architecture components
+Android Jetpack Architecture
 --------------------------------------
 * ModelView
+* Live Data
+* Data Binding